 Tape the string and tissue to the bottom straw on the frame.

 Cut strips of a different colored tissue paper.
 Tie the strips to the string.

 Hang your decoration on the wall.
-Or if you want to try and fly your kite tie several feet of kite string to the cross pieces on the frame.
+Or, if you want to try to fly your kite, tie several feet of kite string to the cross pieces on the frame.

 Raindrops keep falling on my head…

 “It's raining, it's pouring, the little duckies are quacking.”
 Unlike us, the ducks don't seem to mind the rain.
 In fact, they probably enjoy it.

 With a paintbrush and blue paint, paint lines to represent rain on your paper.
 Let dry.

 Cut out an oval out of lighter blue paper for a pond.
 Cut out two circles from yellow paper to make your duck.
 Fold a small piece of orange paper in half, cut out a triangle and round the end for the duck's beak.

 Place the yellow circles on the paper, making a duck shape.